wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "The art of living is more like wrestling than dancing."
+💬 Quote of the Day: "Things are not bad in themselves, but our cowardice makes them so."
 <!-- end quote -->